German language in the United States: Persecution during World War I

 Other acts of discrimination based on ethnic background included the banning of performing of music from German composers at symphony concerts including the attempt to rename certain foods.
 Sauerkraut for example would become Liberty Cabbage.
 "Hamburger" would be for a short while "Liberty Steaks."Language use had also been the primary focus of legislation at state and local levels.
 Some of these regulations included the publication of charters banning speaking German within city limits.
-A total ban on the teaching of German in both public and private education could be found in at minimum 14 states, including some states that would extend this to ban the teaching of all languages except for English, although the majority who would ban non-English languages typically only banned German.
+A total ban on the teaching of German in both public and private education could be found in at minimum 14 states, including some states that would extend this to ban the teaching of all languages except for English, although the majority would ban non-English languages typically only banned German.
 A total ban on teaching German in both public and private schools was imposed for a time in at least 14 states, including California, Indiana, Wisconsin, Ohio, Iowa and Nebraska.
 California's ban lasted into the mid-1920s.
 The Supreme Court case in Meyer v.
 Nebraska ruled in 1923 that these laws were unconstitutional.
 In October 1918, a bill intended to restrict federal funds towards states that enforced English-only education was created.
 On April 9, 1919, Nebraska enacted a statute called "An act relating to the teaching of foreign languages in the state of Nebraska," commonly known as the Siman Act.
 It provided that "No person, individually or as a teacher, shall, in any private, denominational, parochial or public school, teach any subject to any person in any language other than the English language."
 It forbade foreign instruction to children who had not completed the eighth grade.
 In Montana, speaking German was banned in public for two years during World War I. Pennsylvania's legislature passed a German-language ban, but it was vetoed by the governor.
 Churches during this period such as the Lutheran Church became internally divided over services and religious instruction in German and English.

+Closely related to the forced decline of German is the near default of the American war loans to the Triple Entente resulting in the introduction of the first to the fourth Liberty Bonds by the Federal Reserve.
+After March 1918, the Federal Reserve Bank started to use dozens of mobile "war exhibits" stationed on trains that drove through the US to sell "liberty bonds."
+Newspapers of the time have stories of harassment of "slackers," who were forced to buy bonds and burn German books during the exhibition.